adesandr/GliderThrow_Meter/docs/_build/html/_sources/hardware-design/index.rst.txt

 USB to serial converter with ESD protection
 ===========================================

 The USB serial converter is based on a CP2102N from Silicon Labs.
-An USBLC6-2SC6 from STm is used for ESD protection.

 .. image:: /_static/usb-to-serial-design.png
    :align: center